riverbed/Riverbed-Community-Toolkit/APM/301-opentelemetry-on-kubernetes-with-apm-collector-daemonset-and-python-app/README.md

 192.168.138.18 - - [24/Aug/2023 10:09:14] "GET / HTTP/1.1" 200 -
 ```

 ## Step 5.
-Observe the traces in ALLUVIO Aternity APM webconsole
+Observe the traces in APM web console

 In the APM webconsole, open the menu and go the "Search" view to find all the OpenTelemetry traces of the app.
 The view allows to filter the transactions based the attributes.